BCDA-APS/bs_model_instrument/README.md

 ```

 ## Sim Plan Demo
-To run some simulated plans that ensure the installation worked as expected please run the below inside an ipython session or a jupyter notebook after starting the data acquisition
+To run some simulated plans that ensure the installation worked as expected please run the next commands inside an ipython session or a jupyter notebook after starting the data acquisition:
 ```py
 RE(sim_print_plan())
 RE(sim_count_plan())